ssk1002/Basic-Image-Gallery-Web-App/README.md

 You need to be running python 2.7 with the proper libraries for flask, hashlib, pymysql, datetime, werkzeug, os, datetime, and math.

 1. Start MAMP/WAMP (may need a different connection route for WAMP).
-2. Import either the full or empty SQL database.
+2. Import either the full or empty SQL database using phpMyAdmin on http://localhost:8888/phpMyAdmin/.
 3. Start terminal and run "python main.py".
 4. Access http://localhost:5000/ on any web browser.
 5. Use and appreciate the database!